North Musi Rawas Regency

 The new regency borders Jambi province to the north, Musi Banyuasin Regency to the east, Musi Rawas Regency to the south, and Bengkulu province to the west.
-It covers an area of 6,008.66 km2 and had a population of 169,432 at the 2010 Census and 188,861 at the 2020 Census.
+It covers an area of 6,008.66 km2 and had a population of 169,432 at the 2010 Census and 188,861 at the 2020 Census; the official estimate as at mid 2024 was 203,688 (comprising 103,582 males and 100,106 females).
 The administrative centre is the town of Rupit.

 Administrative districts

 The new Regency comprises seven of the districts (kecamatan) which were previously part of Musi Rawas Regency.
-These seven districts are listed below with their areas and their populations at the 2010 Census and 2020 Census, together with the locations of the district administrative centres:
+These seven districts are listed below with their areas and their populations at the 2010 Census and 2020 Census, together with the official estimates as at mid 2024.
+The table also includes the locations of the district administrative centres, the number of administrative villages in each district (a total of 82 rural desa and 7 urban kelurahan), and its post code.